ajorg/DMR_contacts/README.md

-# DMR_contacts
+# DMR contacts
-Scripts to convert DMR-MARC data to CSV for import into the CSI CS750
+Convert DMR contact sources to import formats used by some common radios.